pablo-garay/Megatron-Bridge/docs/bridge-rl-integration.md

 Environment knobs:
 - `NRL_REFIT_BUFFER_MEMORY_RATIO` (default `0.2`) — fraction of free GPU memory to plan staging

-Notes:
-- The packing decision is handled internally by the backend; the `NEMO_RL_MEGATRON_IPC_TENSOR_PACKING_THRESHOLD` knob is deprecated in favor of the unified ZMQ streaming path introduced in [NVIDIA-NeMo/RL#1267](https://github.com/NVIDIA-NeMo/RL/pull/1267).

 ## 7) Minimal adapter skeleton